sbui-dev/job-worker/DESIGN.md

     Query a job
 ```

-After a job is started, the client will periodically check the stream to display new output from the job until it has completed.
+After a job is started, the client will start streaming the output from received from the server until the job has completed.

-After a job is queried, the client will output everything from the beginning to latest.
-If the job is still running, it will periodically check the stream to display new output from the job.
+After a job is queried, the client will start streaming from the beginning to latest.
+If the job is still running, it will continue to stream the output from the server.

 The client will receive a confirmation that a job is stopped